Renaud-D-Harreville/nextcloud-docker/README.md

 - A [WebDav](https://fr.wikipedia.org/wiki/WebDAV) example for additional disk
 - A simple additional virtual web site (nginx welcome page) to get a minimal example on how to extand your web server.

+> Note : This documentation assumes you already have installed docker and docker-compose on your server, and that you have basic knowledges with those tools.

+> It also suppose that you have a valid domain adress, pointing to your (future) web-server.
+However, you will need this to get automatics SSL certificates delivered by the Let's Encrypt certificate authority.

 **This repository is intended to share one possibility to host a complete and secure nextcloud server.**

 At first i wanted to get a secure and stable nextcloud self-hosted server, and i forced myself with those constraints :

 * Stability and easily management that can be offered by docker containers
 * Security of both data and server, mainly served with https protocol (no clear password on the internet).
-* Extendable domain sites : Because i didn't want to get my domain to be exclusive for nextcloud, i wanted to add other web sites using my domain.
+* Extendable domain sites : Because i didn't want to get my domain to be exclusive for nextcloud, i wanted to add other web sites using my personal domain.
 * OnlyOffice integration.
 We will see that with the first three points, this constraint is easy to get !
-(And that was exactly what i wanted to with those 3 first points : easy management, but not to ommit security, and easy extendability !)
+(And that was exactly what i wanted to with the 3 first points : easy management, but not to ommit security, and easy extendability !)

 # Global overview